Skip to content

 Why it matters

 Agents make execution faster.
-Faster execution makes company drift more expensive.
+Faster execution makes company drift more dangerous.

 In a normal company, context is scattered across chat, docs, tickets, spreadsheets, accounts, contracts, and founder memory. aeqi pulls those parts into one company runtime so humans and agents operate from the same state.